 I like to stop in and order a cup of freshly squeezed fruit juice and toasted caramelized almonds.
 Also be sure to pick up some vacuum-sealed Iberian ham slices for your trip back home.
 The packaged ham travels well and makes for a great gift for any of your carnivorous friends.
 La Boquería is always bustling with shoppers and tourists, but the quality of the food in this famous market is never compromised by its fame.
 There is no doubt in my mind that it’s one of the best places to visit in Barcelona.
 There’s something there for everyone!

 Casa Batlló is yet another intricately designed modernist building from the fertile mind of architect Antoni Gaudí, and is part of the UNESCO World Heritage Site that consists of his works.
 This visually complex building is filled with surprising details, vibrant colors and unique textures, making it a refreshing change from Barcelona’s gothic neighborhoods.
 Refurbished during the early 20th century with the help of fellow architect Josep Maria Jujol, the building is located on the Illa de la Discòrdia.
 The house was constructed in 1906 and was commissioned by the textile mogul Josep Batlló as a personal place of residence.

 The building’s haunting elements have earned the museum the local nickname of Casa De Los Huesos, Spanish for the House of Bones.
 Visitors will notice a general lack of straight lines in the design.
 The arched roof is often compared to the back of a dragon and the shattered tiles slowly fade from bright oranges to richer blue and green shades.
+It’s a beautiful, one-of-a-kind building and one of the best places to visit in Barcelona.
 At Casa Batlló you will be transported to another world in typical Gaudí style.

 CosmoCaixa Science Museum